 If you consider skipping ahead in book to peek at what happens later in the story a literary crime, then don't read this post.
-It is full of spoilers for Ed and Mel's Decodable Adventures books.
+Just stick with the trailer video.
+This post is full of spoilers for Ed and Mel's Decodable Adventures books.
 But why?

 Well, it's because I've experienced that finding the right decodable book can be difficult in more ways than one.
 I want to help parents, teachers, and tutors make informed decisions about my books to help them use their resources wisely.

 If Ed and Mel's Decodable Adventures is not a good fit for your student, I want you to know that before you buy the books.

 So, here is what I have already provided to help you know what is in my three books.

 - First, I have listed the scope and